 The most common approach is daily writing, which can be a reflective routine exercise to keep a close eye on what you do every day and monitor where your life is heading.
 However there are many ways to approach your entries, and writer Gretchen Rubin came up with the idea of adding just one sentence per day as part of her Happiness Project.

 Another common method is to write weekly summaries that bring together the highlights of the past week.
 Taking a weekly approach normally gives you more to write about, and frees your time during the rest of the week.

 An interesting study foundthat when writers kept a gratitude journal, adding to it every six weeks was the most effective timing in boosting happiness.

+According to a recent British survey of 2,000 people, one in three respondents admitted that they had not written anything by hand in the previous six months.
+However the University of Indiana recently published a study that suggested writing by hand enhances the neural activity of the brain far more than a keyboard.
+Whilst online journals and blogs may help to express feelings within an anonymous community, the physical writing of pen on paper in a private setting is an emotionally beneficial practice proven to help writers.
 A diary is more than just a book, it’s a tool that you could be using every day, so it’s worth making sure you find the right one.
 By spending a little time to find out what diary is right for you, you can make keeping a diary an enjoyable and productive experience in 2015.